aspose-total/Aspose.Total-Products/total/en/java/conversion/pptm-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to DOC via Java or Online App" h2="On Premise Java API for PowerPoint PPTM to DOC conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPTM to Word DOC.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPTM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOC.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPTM to Word DOC.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a powerful PowerPoint API for presentations manipulation and management.
+It can be used to convert PPTM to HTML, which is the first step in the conversion process.
+Aspose.Slides for Java provides a wide range of features that make it easy to manipulate presentations, including the ability to create, edit, and convert presentations.
+It also supports a variety of formats, including PPTM, PPTX, PPSX, POTX, and more.

+Aspose.Words for Java is a feature-rich Word Processing API that can be used to convert HTML to DOC.
+It provides a comprehensive set of features for creating, editing, and converting documents.
+It supports a variety of formats, including DOC, DOCX, RTF, HTML, and more.
+Aspose.Words for Java also provides a range of features for manipulating documents, such as the ability to insert, delete, and move text, images, and tables.

+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPTM to Word DOC.
+Aspose.Slides for Java and Aspose.Words for Java provide the necessary tools for converting PPTM to HTML and HTML to DOC, respectively.
+With these powerful APIs, developers can quickly and easily convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}